SJIMedLab/mad-lab/README.md

 - Interreader agreement in artifact interpretation
 - Robustness of downstream artifact recognition models
 - Imaging uncertainty rather than disease diagnosis
+- This study was approved by the Ethics Committee of Shengjing Hospital with a waiver of informed consent.
+Adhering to the STARD 2015 reporting guidelines, it adopted a retrospective diagnostic study design, and all imaging data were de-identified prior to analysis
 This project focuses on *artifact modeling*, not artifact removal or automated clinical diagnosis.

 ---